 Suicide Action Montreal (SAM)

-If you need help.
-If you are worried about a loved one, or if you are a person bereaved by suicide: dial 1-866-APPELLE (277-3553) everywhere in Quebec.
+If you need help, fare worried about a loved one, or you are a person bereaved by suicide, you can reach SAM at 1-866-APPELLE (277-3553) anywhere in Quebec.

 Mental Health Commissioners